N1T817 The Durham EBS Executive Master of Business Administration MBA Postgraduate Taught 2021

 You will study at two UNESCO World Heritage Sites - Durham in the UK and the Upper Middle Rhine region in Germany.
 As the Durham-EBS Executive MBA is delivered entirely in English in a classroom setting, you can continue to work full-time whilst studying as most teaching is delivered once each month in three-day blocks (Thursday through to Saturday).

-The programme’s strong international focus is also reflected in the core and elective modules, with the International Business in Context elective module delivered at a top business destination.
+The programme’s strong international focus is also reflected in the core and elective modules, the diverse teaching faculty as well as the diversity of student backgrounds in each cohort.
 The business and alumni connections you gain will also support you in furthering your career.

 This dual award draws on both UK-specific and European experience giving you an insight into leadership in today’s international business world.